 “Ranger Service Dogs” which was founded in memory of a young combat veteran named Stephen Akins.
 Stephen returned from war, but felt overwhelmed due to Post Traumatic Stress Disorder.
 Tragically, Stephen took his own life.
 After Stephen’s death, Ken knew he had to do something to help veterans suffering from PTSD.
 He didn’t want anyone else to suffer the way that Stephen did.

 "Ranger Service Dogs" pairs shelter dogs with returned vets.
 We spend 24 months and $36,000 to prepare a service dog.
-However, our mission is to cut the costs and reduce the training time by instructing returning veterans to train own pets.
+However, our mission is to cut the costs and reduce the training time by instructing returning veterans to train their own pets.